Murder of Casey Chadwick: Previous crime and failed deportation

 In 1996, Jacques was involved in a shooting on Laurel Hill Avenue in Norwich in which his former girlfriend suffered a serious head injury and her new boyfriend was killed.
 Jacques was convicted on weapons charges and attempted murder.
 He served 15 years in prison and was released in January 2012 into custody of Immigration and Customs Enforcement (ICE).
 He was held by ICE for 205 days, while arrangements were made to deport him to Haiti.
 At the last minute, the government of Haiti refused to take him, citing his lack of identity documents.
 He was released by ICE on Nov.
 9, 2012 (time unknown).

 Jacques could not be deported because the Haitian government refused to accept him, saying that he could not prove that he was a citizen.
 Federal agencies failed to deport Jacques on three separate occasions between 2002 and the murder of Chadwick.

 Senator Richard Blumenthal and Representative Joe Courtney jointly introduced "Casey's Law," a bill intended to expedite deportation of illegal immigrants who pose a threat to public safety or who have committed a violent crime, and to "crack down" on countries that delay or refuse official U.S. attempts to deport dangerous criminals to their home country.
+However, the bill was never voted on.
+The bill was introduced as S.3277 on July 14, 2016.
+No hearings were scheduled or documented relating to the bill.
+The bill was again introduced on October 19, 2021 as H.R.2647.
+Again, there are no hearing transcripts or agendas indicating that the subcommittee held a hearing on it.

 Federal investigation

 In January 2016, the Department of Homeland Security opened an investigation into the handling of the Jacques deportation by Immigration and Customs Enforcement.
-The report found that while ICE had failed to pursue all possible avenues to establish Jacques’ Haitian citizenship, it was unlikely to been able to satisfy the government of Haiti even if it had pursued all possible ways to establish his birth and citizenship.
+The report found that while ICE had failed to pursue all possible avenues to establish Jacques’ Haitian citizenship, it was unlikely to have been able to satisfy the government of Haiti even if it had pursued all possible ways to establish his birth and citizenship.